 The proposed Science and Engineering Complex (SEC), located on Harvard University’s emerging Allston campus, integrates Harvard’s engineering programs into a single 497,000-square-foot structure.
 The new facility establishes a strong precedent for the development of outdoor space, street activation, and integration with larger public space networks, as described by the University’s Institutional Master Plan, which was approved in 2013.
-Set to be built on top of the existing foundation of a previously-designed life sciences complex that was suspended in 2008, it will accommodate teaching and research laboratories, classroom space, faculty and staff offices, and a host of amenity spaces.
+Built on top of the existing foundation of a previously-designed life sciences complex that was suspended in 2008, it accommodates teaching and research laboratories, classroom space, faculty and staff offices, and a host of amenity spaces.

-The project is targeting a LEED Gold certification and Living Building Challenge Materials petal certification.
-As of December 2016 annual energy consumption is predicted at 93 kBtu/sf, resulting in a 42% reduction in carbon emissions over an ASHRAE 90.1-2010 baseline building.
+As a result of these leading-edge laboratory design measures, as of December 2016 annual energy consumption is predicted at 93 kBtu/sf, resulting in a 42% reduction in carbon emissions over an ASHRAE 90.1-2010 baseline building.